 - Loss of access to sports and extracurriculars

-The COVID-19 pandemic keeps raining on our parades.
-Over the past year, students have been struggling with piles of schoolwork along with palpable anxiety about the future.
-However, as summer is approaching and restrictions are being lifted, this is the time to grow and prepare for the next steps in life.
-If you are concerned about a teen in your life, here are some ways to help them cope.
+The COVID-19 pandemic keeps raining on our parades in different ways.
+Over the past years, students have been struggling with piles of schoolwork along with palpable anxiety about the future.
+However, having restrictions lifted is giving many a chance to grow and prepare for the next steps in life.
+If you are concerned about a teen in your life, however, here are some ways to help them cope.

 Give them space to process their grief…